Chapter 2. Setting up a project and storage

 Next step

-Add connections to workbenches if you want to connect your project to data inputs and object storage buckets.
-A connection is a resource that contains the configuration parameters needed to connect to a data source or data sink, such as an AWS S3 object storage bucket.
+Add connections to workbenches to connect your project to data inputs and object storage buckets.
+A connection is a resource that has the configuration parameters needed to connect to a data source or data sink, such as an AWS S3 object storage bucket.

-For this tutorial, you need two S3-compatible object storage buckets, such as Ceph, Minio, or AWS S3.
-You can use your own storage buckets or run a provided script that creates the following local Minio storage buckets for you:
+For this tutorial, you run a provided script that creates the following local Minio storage buckets for you:

 - My Storage - Use this bucket for storing your models and data.
 You can reuse this bucket and its connection for your notebooks and model servers.

 - Pipelines Artifacts - Use this bucket as storage for your pipeline artifacts.
-A pipeline artifacts bucket is required when you create a pipeline server.
+When you create a pipeline server, you need a pipeline artifacts bucket.
 For this tutorial, create this bucket to separate it from the first storage bucket for clarity.

-2.3.2.
-Running a script to install local object storage buckets and create connections
+2.3.1.
+Running a script to install local object storage buckets and create connections Copy linkLink copied to clipboard!

 For convenience, run a script (provided in the following procedure) that automatically completes these tasks: